ArunRajaaSelvarajan/hmcts-test-automation-challenge/README.md

 ## CI pipeline
 `/.github/workflows/ci.yml` runs for every push to `main` and for pull requests in GitHub:
+- **Lint job** – installs Python dependencies and runs `pylint --rcfile=.pylintrc api pages tests utils` to catch syntax/import errors early.
+- **Tests job** – depends on lint, then:
   1. Checks out the repository via `actions/checkout`.
   2. Sets up Docker Buildx so Compose builds work reliably on the hosted runner.
   3. Runs `docker compose build tests` followed by `docker compose up --abort-on-container-exit --exit-code-from tests` to execute the suite against the Selenium Grid service.
   4. Always performs `docker compose down -v` (even on failures) for cleanup.

 Runner requirements: GitHub-hosted Ubuntu runners already ship with Docker + Compose, so the only configuration you need is to store BrowserStack credentials (if required) as Actions secrets.
+The default pytest configuration runs with `-n auto`, so CI automatically parallelises tests across the runner via `pytest-xdist`.

 ---